Frisch House: 17491900

-The property was acquired by Nicolai Aagesen (1783-1861) in the 1830s.
+The property was acquired by Nicolai Aagesen (1783–1861) in the 1830s.
 He served as governor of the Bank of Denmark.
-He was married to Julie Augusta Drewsen, daughter of the wealthy paper manudacturer Christian Drewsen from Strandmøllen.
+He was married to Julie Augusta Drewsen, daughter of the wealthy paper manufacturer Christian Drewsen from Strandmøllen.
 Their eldest daughter Hanne Nicolaisen Aagesen married on 17 February 1838 Just Mathias Thiele.

 Aagesen's property was home to a total of 38 people at the time of the 1840 census.
 The owner resided on the second floor with his wife Julie, their two youngest children (aged 14 and 18), his mother-in-law Ane Christine Dorthea Drewsen (née Lassen) and four maids.
 Lars Jess Holm, a civil servant (deputeret) in the Danish Chancery and Aagesen's brother-in-law, resided on the first floor with his wife Gjertrud Cathrine Holm (née Aagesen), their three-year-old son, a servant and two maids.
 Henriette Jeremia Frederichsen (née Borch, 1792–1860), wife of Friderich Friderichsen (1798–1863), resided on the ground floor with her nieces Henriette Marie Borch (born 1824) and Alvilda Hansteen (1824–1908), one servant and two maids.
 Niels Jørgensen and Hans Andersen, two grocers (høker), resided in the basement with their respective families and a number of employees.

 Julie Augusta Aagesen died in October 1847.
 Aagesen was still residing in the second floor apartment at the time of the 1850 census.
 He lived there with his son Andreas Aagesen, his mother-in-law Anna Christine Dorothea Drewsen (née Lassen), a housekeeper, one male servant and two maids.
 Samuel Jacob Ballin (1802-1866), a medical doctor, resided on the first floor with his wife Dorthea Ballin (née Trier), their two daughters (aged nine and 13) and two maids.
 Otte Didrich Lorentzen, a wine merchant, resided on the ground floor with his wife Karen Hansine Schou, their 16-year-old daughter, a housekeeper, two maids, a clerk, three wine merchant's apprentices and a workman.

 The property was home to a total of 64 residents at the time of the 1860 census.
 Nicolai Aagesen was still living on the second floor.
 His son, Andreas Aagesen, a professor of law, was still living there with his father.
 Wine merchant Otto Diderich Lorentzen was still resided on the first floor with his wife and a number of employees.
 Wulff Philip Hyman (1794–1866)m a businessman, resided on the second floor with his family and employees.
 Julius Christian Jørgensen, a judge, resided on the third floor.